 P.S.
 I like to keep this soup a bit chunky, so that you get bits of potato in every bite.

-Tim is generally not a fan of soup for texture purposes, so just remember you can make this soup chunky or smooth.
+And remember you can make this soup chunky or smooth.
 You’re in control my friend!

 What to eat with this pumpkin soup?